Editor’s Note: This post has been updated with new content and links to better serve readers like you. 🙂

 Are you an eCommerce company with a ton of products and don’t have the time to create individual ad sets for each product?
 Then you’re going to love dynamic remarketing.

-This allows you to create audiences and automated ad creative at scale without having to manually create everything from scratch.
+Dynamic remarketing allows you to create audiences and automated ad creative at scale without having to create everything from scratch manually.

 You can read more about the specifications in the remarketing code here.